AML-202102/RL/README.md

     pip install pyglet
     pip install ipython

-Start by reading the script carrefuly.
+Start by reading the script carrefully.
 You may not understand everything but you should recognize some concepts discussed in class (ReplayMemory, Agent, EpsilonGreedyStrategy, QValues) and the training loop process.

-### Initialization (0.75 point)
+### Initialization (0.75 points)

   1) We know that Deep Q-Network takes images as input, therefore add the correct input dimensions to the script in the DQN class.
   2) Before running the baseline, you must choose the correct network to use in the get_current and get_next functions of the QValues class.
-According to your choice, you must also remplace the "None" in the training loop.
+According to your choice, you must also replace the "None" in the training loop.

-Now, you can run the baseline and visualize your algorithm learning how to keep the pole verticale.
-You must add the final plot to your report and discuss you result.
+Now, you can run the baseline and visualize your algorithm learning how to keep the pole vertical.
+You must add the final plot to your report and discuss your results.
 Explain why the **average** line is 0 until 100 episodes.

 ### Experiment (1 point)

 Choose one parameter and use three other values than the baseline one to do your experiments.
 Explain your choices, add your results and discuss them in your report.

-### Implement another artificial neural network to remplace the current DQN (0.75 point)
+### Implement another artificial neural network to replace the current DQN (0.75 points)

-Implement another artificial neural network of your choice (**hint:** some neural networks may be more suitable for image input) to remplace the current DQN.
+Implement another artificial neural network of your choice (**hint:** some neural networks may be more suitable for image input) to replace the current DQN.
 Update your code accordingly and run it.
 Explain your choice and discuss the results.

 ### Bonus
   1) **With your best parameter for DQN**, run your code on another [classic control environment](https://gym.openai.com/envs/#classic_control) (**hint:** do some researches about the action space of your new environment).
-Are your results for the new environnment as good as the one for the previous environment?
+Are your results for the new environment as good as the one for the previous environment?
 Try to explain why they are similar or different.
 (1 point)
   2) The best DQN results will obtain a 0.5 bonus point.

 ## Acknowledgment